 Other credits: Smithsonian, National Geographic, National Geographic Adventure, National Geographic Traveler, Outside, Wall Street Journal, Yankee, National Wildlife, The Ecologist, Plenty, BBC Wildlife, and many other magazines and newspapers.
 I have taught writing and journalism as an adjunct professor at CUNY Graduate School of Journalism and at Fairfield University.

 I grew up in Louisville, Kentucky.
 After graduating from the University of Detroit, I taught literature and writing at the University of Connecticut while earning a Ph.D.
-I've received several awards for my work, as well as a grant from the W. Alton Jones Foundation for an environmental investigation in Bolivia.
+I've received several awards for my work, as well as grants from the NEH's Public Scholars program for Our Man in Tokyo and from the W. Alton Jones Foundation for an environmental investigation in Bolivia.

 Contact